crowdsecurity/crowdsec/docs/v1.X/docs/references/database.md

 -  `mysql`

--  `postegresql`
+-  `postgresql`

 !!! warning
-    It is recommanded to use `mysql` or `postegresql` if you expect to have a lot of traffic on the API.
+    It is recommanded to use `mysql` or `postgresql` if you expect to have a lot of traffic on the API.

 The database configuration can be found in the `crowdsec` configuration file (default: {{v1X.config.crowdsec_config_file}}).